ninagial/flashcards/README.md

 `Pair('January', 'itsigatsu', tags = ['months'])`

 It is not necessary to use _semantic_ tags.
-For instance `lesson 1` might come in handy, if you jsut want to organize the subject matter to more manageable sections.
+For instance `lesson 1` might come in handy, if you just want to organize the subject matter to more manageable sections.

 Consult the code in `matter.py` for an example.
 This line however does that quickly, if you are font of [list comprehension](https://www.w3schools.com/python/python_lists_comprehension.asp)